 Because LiveRebel cannot create new state the following types of changes may have undesired effect:

-However LIveRebel does support new static fields and changes to enums.
+However LiveRebel does support new static fields and changes to enums.

 Our proprietary JVM agent versions each class individually, without the need for creating new classloaders.
 The only extra memory needed for the update is the PermGen used to load the updated classes.
-This will not cause an OutOfMemoryError that is common when redeploying the applications.

 With LiveRebel “edit server”, your workflow would be like this: * Start “edit mode” in LiveRebel Command Center GUI, it will tell you the exact file system location of the expanded application.

-Command Center binds on https port 9001 by default.
+Command Center binds on HTTPS port 9001 by default.
 However you can override that with LIVEREBEL_PORT environment variable or by setting -Dport=10001 system property in JAVA_OPTS for command center process.
 Agent installed into your application/file/db server sends messages to LRCC:9001 port, so this port must be accessible.
 Applications are deployed/updated to your application server through the agent.
 Agent need to “see” Command Center but not vice versa.
 The other way communication is implemented by polling for tasks.

 In general LiveRebel doesn’t know and care about the presence of load balancer and vice versa - Load balancer doesn’t know and care about LiveRebel.
 However, this means that if a load balancer also replaces the port that is used to serve application, then LiveRebel still gives you the url (host, port, context path) that is used by application server to serve requests for the application.
 Example: